LLNL/SSAPy/README.rst

 Contributing
 ------------

 Contributing to SSAPy is relatively easy.
 Just send us a `pull request <https://help.github.com/articles/using-pull-requests/>`_.
-When you send your request, make `develop` the destination branch on the `SSAPy repository <https://github.com/LLNL/SSAPy>`_.
+When you send your request, make `main` the destination branch on the `SSAPy repository <https://github.com/LLNL/SSAPy>`_.

 Your PR must pass SSAPy's unit tests and documentation tests, and must be `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_ compliant.
 We enforce these guidelines with our CI process.
 To run these tests locally, and for helpful tips on git, see our `Contribution Guide <https://ssapy.reathedocs.io/en/latest/contribution_guide.html>`_.

-SSAPy's `develop` branch has the latest contributions.
-Pull requests should target `develop`, and users who want the latest package versions, features, etc. can use `develop`.
+SSAPy's `main` branch has the latest contributions.
+Pull requests should target `main`, and users who want the latest package versions, features, etc. can use `main`.

 Releases
 --------

 For multi-user site deployments or other use cases that need very stable software installations, we recommend using SSAPy's `stable releases <https://github.com/LLNL/SSAPy/releases>`_.

 Each SSAPy release series also has a corresponding branch, e.g. `releases/v0.14` has `0.14.x` versions of SSAPy, and `releases/v0.13` has `0.13.x` versions.
 We backport important bug fixes to these branches but we do not advance the package versions or make other changes that would change the way SSAPy concretizes dependencies within a release branch.
-So, you can base your SSAPy deployment on a release branch and `git pull` to get fixes, without the package churn that comes with develop.
+So, you can base your SSAPy deployment on a release branch and `git pull` to get fixes, without the package churn that comes with `main`.

 The latest release is always available with the `releases/latest` tag.